lutzer/node-red-contrib-finite-statemachine/README.md

 - *state* holds the initial state.
 It shall contain a *status* field and may contain a *data* object.
 - *transitions* holds the possible states as keys (shown as upper case strings).
 As values it contains one or more key/value pairs, consisting of the transition string (lower case strings) and the resulting state.
-- sending a msg to the node containing a `msg.topic` set to a transition string will trigger a state change.
+- sending a `msg` to the node containing a `msg.topic` set to a transition string will trigger a state change.
-- `msg.topic`= *reset* is a reserved transition to reset the machine to its initial state, so *reset* shall not be used in the transition table.
+- `msg.topic`= *reset* is a reserved transition to reset the machine to its initial state, so *reset* shall not be used as a transition name in the transition table.

 ### Output object elements

 The `finite state machine` contains the following outputs:
-- *changed*: Outputs the new state when there is any valid transition.
+- *changed*: Outputs a  `msg` on flow startup when there is any valid transition.
-This may be a transition to a different state or also a transition to the actual state (see example "Simple state machine with data object").
+- The latter is a transition to a different state or also a transition with the actual state in the `msg.topic` field.
-- *statusChanged*: Outputs the new state only when the state machine transitioned to a different state.
+- *statusChanged*: Outputs a `msg` only if the state machine has transitioned to a different state.
+At flow startup there is no output.
-- *dataChanged*: Outputs the new state only when the data object is changed.
+- *dataChanged*: Outputs a `msg` only if the data object is changed.
+This also happens in casae of a *reset* transition.
+At flow startup there is no output.

+See example "Simple state machine with data object" for further explanation.

 ### Basic structure